egordorichev/BurningKnight/README.md

 # Burning Knight

-Before you look at the code: head me out.
+Before you look at the code: hear me out.
 Yes, some of it is not the best.
 Yes, some of it can be redone and improved.
 But I have to admit, I came so close to dropping this whole project so many times, I still have no idea, how I made it through May of 2020.
 Anyway.
 Here it is.
 The source code of C# branch of Burning Knight.